bagder/uncurled/project.md

 (noun) *"An individual or collaborative enterprise that is carefully planned to achieve a particular aim."*

+## "Just a bunch of people"

+- usually not formal nor any legal entity
+- usually nothing to "join"
+- usually you get roles and responsibility by showing will and skill

 ## It is never finished

 This is hardly any surprise to anyone, but projects in general tend to never